Sunan Gunungjati: Early life

-Gunungjati was born as Syarif Hidayatullah in 1448 CE, the child of a dynastic union between Syarif Abdullah Maulana Huda, a Hashemite descent, and Nyai Rara Santang, daughter of Prabu Siliwangi, King of Sunda (Pajajaran).
+Gunungjati was born as Syarif Hidayatullah in 1448 CE, the child of a dynastic union between Syarif Abdullah Maulana Huda, a Hashemite of the Azhmatkhan branch of the Ba 'Alawi sada, and Nyai Rara Santang, daughter of Prabu Siliwangi, King of Sunda (Pajajaran).
 As such, Syarif Hidayatullah could claim descent, on his paternal side, from the Islamic prophet Muhammad, and on his maternal side, from a Hindu Devaraja of the Sunda Kingdom.

 There is much historical uncertainty as to his early life and later career in the Indonesian Archipelago.
 Some say that he was born in Pasai, one of the earliest centres of Islam in Southeast Asia; whilst others say that he was born in Pajajaran, the capital of his maternal grandfather's Kingdom of Sunda.
 He is reported to have married a sister of Trenggana, Sultan of Demak, and to have led military expeditions for Demak against Sunda.
 As Fatahillah defeated the Portuguese at their base in Sunda Kelapa, he renamed it Jayakarta in 1527.

 To this day, his victory over the Portuguese is commemorated as the official anniversary of the founding of Jakarta.
 The many conflicting stories about Sunan Gunungjati led some scholars to conclude that he might be a conflation of more than one historical figure.